 Family Courts are a division of the Circuit Courts (the highest trial court in the state), and they focus solely on domestic relations and juvenile issues.
 This court works closely with the District Court on matters of divorce, child custody, paternity, distribution of property, adoption, termination of parental rights, visitation and child support.
 Due to the specialized nature of these cases, only one judge hears all family matters related to child abuse and neglect, domestic violence, adoption, child custody, and divorce.
 Family Courts serve 3.2 million Kentuckians in 71 counties.
 Their judges are full-time, dedicated public servants committed to the safety and wellbeing of children and families.

 Kentucky’s District Courts are limited jurisdiction courts and handle city and county ordinance violations, misdemeanors, juvenile delinquency, traffic violations, probate, estate and wills, arraignments, tort cases, felony probable cause hearings, and small claims cases of $2,500 or less.
 They also resolve civil cases of up to $5,000.
 Anything over that goes to Circuit Court.
 District Courts also manage matters pertaining to mental illness and commitments, domestic abuse or violence.
 Judges who sit in District Court serve four-year terms.
 Circuit Court Clerks also serve and support District Court judges and personnel.
-District Courts are the local ordinance courts for Kentucky.
+District Courts are the local ordinance courts for the Bluegrass State.